 How Does Asbestos Cause Mesothelioma?

 Mesothelioma and other asbestos related diseases are a substantial public health problem in the State of Michigan.
-Michigan ranks tenth in the United States for malignant mesothelioma and asbestosis.
+Michigan ranks tenth in the United States for malignant mesothelioma cancer and asbestos.
 The states with the highest numbers are industrial states because of the significant exposure to workers in manufacturing plants.

 Between 1999 and 2017, there were 1,588 total deaths reported from asbestos exposure in Michigan.
 The majority, 1,386 deaths, were caused by mesothelioma.
 These statistics do not include people who were exposed to asbestos in Michigan but relocated and later died from mesothelioma in other states or countries.
 The actual number of deaths from asbestos exposure is likely much higher.